sarl/sarl-jekyll-website/docs/official/tools/Janusnode.md

 In addition to the data-sharing and efficient communication means, Hazelcast provides the ability to build the node network automatically.
 Each Hazelcast node that is associated to a given cluster name is *connected automatically* to the other nodes in the same cluster on the local network.
-It means that you do not need to provide a network configuration to the `janusnode` tool.
+It means that you do not need to provide a network configuration to the Janus SRE.

 ## 2. Usage